Safety Representative Training Course

 Phoenix STS delivers the Safety Representative Training Course on-site at your premises anywhere in Ireland, and at scheduled public courses at venues across the country.

-We have delivered this course to organisations in Dublin, Cork, Galway, Limerick, Waterford, Kilkenny, Athlone, Sligo, Dundalk, Longford, and all counties across Ireland.
-On-site training is available at the same flat rate regardless of your location.
+We have delivered this course in Dublin, Cork, Galway, Limerick, Waterford, Kilkenny, Athlone, Sligo, Dundalk, Longford, and right across Ireland.
+On-site training costs the same flat rate wherever you are.

 Contact us for an on-site training quotation or call 043 334 9611.